-CHICAGO – Treasury Secretary Timothy Geithner said Thursday he'll stay in his job for the "foreseeable future," addressing speculation he might leave the Obama administration following the current round of budget negotiations.
+CHICAGO – Treasury Secretary Timothy Geithner said Thursday he'll stay put at the Treasury Department for the "foreseeable future," addressing speculation he might leave the Obama administration following the current round of budget negotiations.

-Geithner, 49, acknowledged the interest in his plans, noting that he'd been commuting back and forth from New York and had a son who was going to be finishing high school there.
+Geithner, 49, acknowledged interest in his plans, noting that he'd been commuting back and forth from New York and had a son who was going to be finishing high school there.
 Earlier a person familiar with his thinking told The Associated Press that Geithner saw an opening to potentially leave once a deal was reached on raising the nation's borrowing limit, but the source emphasized no decisions had been made.
-The person spoke on condition of anonymity to discuss private deliberations.

-Geithner reiterated his warnings Thursday of financial chaos if the federal government's debt limit is not raised by Aug.
-2. Along with other administration officials, Geithner is deep in negotiations to make it happen alongside spending cuts demanded by congressional Republicans.
+Geithner reiterated his warnings Thursday of financial chaos if the debt limit is not raised by Aug.
+2.

 Geithner also worked at the Treasury Department during the Clinton administration, dealing with international financial crises.